Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 - Create and execute SQL queries to select and sort data
 - Utilize your data visualization skills to visualize the data and extract meaningful patterns to guide the modeling process

-# Module 3 Interactive Visual Analytics and Dashboard
+# Module 3 Interactive Visual Analytics and Dashboard:
 We will build a dashboard to analyze launch records interactively with Plotly Dash.
 We will then build an interactive map to analyze the launch site proximity with Folium.
 ## Objectives:
 - Build an interactive dashboard that contains pie charts and scatter plots to analyze data with the Plotly Dash Python library.